markjacksonfishing/katacoda/sysdig-container-visibility/intro.md

 This means that you can gain visibility inside the containers, and filter or aggregate metrics using container names/ids or your orchestration tool resources (Kubernetes pods, deployments, etc or Mesos tasks and Marathon apps and groups).

-In this scenario you will learn how to gain container visibility on a simple Docker-based Wordpress deployment through some basic and cool examples.
+In this scenario, you will learn how to gain container visibility on a simple Docker-based Wordpress deployment through some basic and cool examples.
 We are going to cover:

 - How Sysdig works, using filters and chisels.
 - Basic container and containerized processes exploration: monitoring CPU, network, file I/O, etc.